As a new mum, you’ve probably found yourself wondering: Will the toddler stage be easier than the baby stage?

-While it might be said in jest, this is probably one of the worst responses a new mum can hear.
+While it might be said in jest, this is no doubt the worst response you can get.

-A new mum is navigating so much, both emotionally and physically.
+As a new mum, you’re navigating so MUCH, both emotionally and physically.

 When I became a mum, I couldn’t understand how other mothers could say it was “all worth it.”
 I used to think, What could possibly be worth this kind of torture?